labex-labs/open-source-labs/javascript/30-seconds-of-javascript/lab-transform-object/step1.md

-# Transform Object
+# Object Transformation

-> To start practicing coding, open the Terminal/SSH and type `node`.
+To start practicing coding, open the Terminal/SSH and type `node`.

-Applies a function against an accumulator and each key in the object (from left to right).
+The `transform` function applies a specified function against an accumulator and each key in the object, from left to right.
+Here's how to use it:

 - Use `Object.keys()` to iterate over each key in the object.
 - Use `Array.prototype.reduce()` to apply the specified function against the given accumulator.